 The launch of Pokemon Go has proved itself a success.
-In only one and half month the game has broken Apple download records and it is rumored to help Apple get a $3 billion boost this year.
+In only one and a half month, the game has broken Apple download records and it is rumored to help Apple get a $3 billion boost this year.
 Once it becomes available in more countries, the game certainly can reach a higher peak.

 Given the success story of Pokemon Go, many companies are believed to rush into the world of augmented reality (AR) thanks to its great potential.
 It’s true that the technology of AR is one of the factors that have contributed to the success of this game.
-But like any other great apps and games, the continuation of its success relies on not only the technology or game concept, but also other traits and app quality strategy from the team.
+But like any other great apps and games, the continuation of its success relies on not only the technology or game concept but also other traits and app quality strategy from the team.

-In this blog we’ll look into couple of things that the most successful companies or the teams behind mobile apps and games would do.
+In this blog we’ll look into a couple of things that the most successful companies or the teams behind mobile apps and games would do.

 Do faster releases with new features

 The bar of users’ expectations has been set much higher than before.
 When your app or game just gets to end users’ smartphones, they are already expecting new things in the coming releases.
 And the timely releases of new features certainly help you hook your end users to stick around with your apps or games.

 In today’s competitive mobile market, organizations have realized that they need to accelerate the pace of mobile app and game releases to meet customer expectations.
 A slow-to-market may cost a bank or a gaming company thousands of hundreds of annual revenue.
 But many companies have been struggling with the challenges of achieving faster releases.